flexiblepower/flexiblepower.github.io/contribute.md

 modified: 12-9-2014
 comments: true
 parent: get-involved
-summary: This is the summary for this page
+summary: Instructions on how to join the community and contribute code or other things.
 image:
   feature: /images/site/Get Involved_website.jpg
   thumbnail: /images/site/Get Involved_website.jpg